Guidelines and Policies for Registered Student Organizations

-The purpose of the Org Food Service and Sales Policy is to ensure that all food being offered to Stetson University students, faculty or staff, as well as, the public meet all State and University requirements with regard to the preparation, handling, and distribution process.
+The purpose of the Food and Sale Policy is to ensure that all food being offered to Stetson University students, faculty or staff, as well as, the public meet all State and University requirements with regard to the preparation, handling, and distribution process.

-Any student organization hosting an event for Stetson University students, staff, or faculty, as well as, the general public that will offer food or beverages for consumption, whether prepared on-campus or off-campus, must adhere to the guidelines set forth in the Org Food Services and Sales Policy.
+Any student organization hosting an event for Stetson University students, staff or faculty, as well as, the general public that will offer food or beverages for consumption, whether prepared on-campus or off- campus, must adhere to the guidelines set forth in the Food and Sale Policy.

-If a violation of the Org Food Services and Sales Policy occurs, a meeting with the Associate Director of Student Involvement, along with other appropriate Stetson University personnel and Students will be convened to discuss the violation and if necessary impose suitable consequences for the Student Organization found to be in violation.
+If a violation of the Food and Sale Policy occurs, a meeting with the Associate Director of Student Involvement, along with other appropriate Stetson University personnel and Students will be convened to discuss the violation and if necessary impose suitable consequences for the student organization found to be in violation.

 The following definitions are excerpts from the Florida FDA Food Code:

 - "Equipment" means an article that is used in the operation of a food establishment such as a freezer, grinder, hood, ice maker, meat block, mixer, oven, reach-in refrigerator, scale, sink, slicer, stove, table, temperature measuring device for ambient air, vending machine, warewashing machine.

 - "Food" means a raw, cooked, or processed edible substance, ice, beverage, or ingredient used or intended for use or for sale in whole or in part for human consumption, or chewing gum.

 - "Food-contact surface" means: a surface or equipment or a utensil with which food normally comes into contact.